 The repentant person will be a humble person.
 If they are not humble, they will not think they need to change (Luke 5:32).
 Actually, it is impossible to change without this characteristic (James 4:6).
 There’s no such thing as a proud (self-righteous) repentant person.
 The two cannot cohabitate in the same heart at the same time (Matthew 6:24).

-A humble person will focus on themselves in regards to their sin and what they are responsible for.
+A humble person will focus on themselves in regard to their sin and what they are responsible for.
 They will be keenly aware of the enormous log protruding from their eye, not the speck in their spouse’s (Matthew 7:3).

 2 – Responsibility

 There will be no finger pointing or talk about the other person’s sin.
 There won’t be any excusing or justifying.
 They won’t water down what they did and try to minimize their actions.
 In fact, they will specifically label and call their sin what it is, e.g., adultery, lying, abuse, self-righteousness (1 John 1:7-10).

 Their confession means they are in complete agreement with God about their sin (Psalm 32:5).
 They will take full responsibility for what they have done and make no qualms about it.

 3 – Other-Centeredness

 They will be more concerned for the person they sinned against than the unpleasant consequences they are reaping as a result of their actions.
 The husband (or wife) will be grieved they hurt their spouse and offended their Savior.
 They understand their sin is ultimately against a holy God (Genesis 39:9; 2 Samuel 12:13).